yizhao-nu/Irreversibility-in-GRN/README.md

 # Irreversiblility-in-GRN
-Irreversibility in gene regulatory networks
+Code associated with the manuscript "Irreversibility in gene regulatory networks"

+## Files in the repository

+## System requirements